-The Ashdown Singers, a chamber choir of thirty voices, gave their first performances in 1976.
+The Ashdown Singers, a chamber choir of some twenty-five voices, gave their first performances in 1976.
 The aim at the choir’s formation was to have a group of experienced singers capable of performing major works and yet also able to sing madrigals and part-songs in an intimate and authentic manner.

 Performances have included Classical Masses by Haydn, Mozart, Dvorak and Schubert and have ranged in style and scale from Beethoven’s Ninth Symphony (performed in Brighton in 2008 with The Prince Regent’s Musicians) to demanding twentieth-century repertoire such as the Requiems of Maurice Durufle and the Canadian composer Eleanor Daley.